|

 Mike was encouraged to attend the summer band camps at Tarleton, where he played first-chair trombone under world-renowned conductor Clarence Sawhill from UCLA.
 Mike remembers being pulled aside by Dr. Sawhill during a break.
 He said, “Mike, at each of these camps I find a student who I can hang my hat on.
 You are that student for this band.
 Would you like to conduct the band?
 Then meet me here at lunch and I’ll give you your first conducting lesson.”
 From that moment on, Mike, as a sophomore in high school, never wanted to be anything else but a Texas Band Director.
 Mike continued to excel in all his high school endeavors, including FFA, FTA, judging ag contests, editor of the school yearbook, class officer, UIL speed typing, and having a lead role in his high school junior and senior plays.
 Mike was a serious student, maintaining all A’s, and was considered mature enough by the administration to drive a school bus route during his senior year!
 Mike graduated valedictorian of his class in 1971.

 Mike enrolled at hometown Tarleton State University with the intention of getting his teaching certificate as fast as possible so he could be a band director.
 He quickly figured out there was a lot to learn before becoming a band director.
 He buckled down with theory, history, serious piano and trombone lessons, and performed with all the groups at TSU, including band, jazz band, and choir.
 Dennis Guilliame (jazz band), Herbert Teat (choir) and Jeanette Kavanaugh (voice and music ed) challenged Mike to expand his horizons and contributed to his musicianship with encouragement and inspiring experiences.
 Band director Curtis Owen, who was Mike’s first mentor, brought in successful band directors such as Howard Dunn for round-table discussions with those who were planning on becoming teachers.
-Mike attended TMEA conventions and remembers listening to amazing concerts by Lake Highlands Junior High Band conducted by Carroll Cantrell performing Husa’s
+Mike attended TMEA conventions and remembers listening to amazing concerts by Lake Highlands Junior High Band conducted by Carroll Cantrell performing Husa’s Music for Prague 1968, and the following year the Lake Highlands High School Band under the direction of Hall of Fame member Eddie Green.
+He had never heard anything like this from young bands and promised himself that he would somehow get to learn from these directors who produced such outstanding bands.
+The seed was planted for Mike’s desire to become a band director in Richardson ISD someday.

 In the spring of 1971, Mike began his student teaching with Jim Harwell at Stephenville High School.
 His student teaching experience was positive and typical of most until a couple of weeks before UIL contest when Jim had a major heart attack.
 Jim asked Mike to finish preparing his band and take them to UIL contest.
 Mike’s not sure who was more nervous at contest—him conducting the band, or Jim listening from the audience.
 Talk about baptism by fire!

 Mike decided to attend the University of North Texas to pursue a master’s degree.
 He was chosen to be a graduate assistant for the newly named Director of Bands, Dr. Robert A. Winslow.
 His duties included conducting the campus band and assisting with the marching band.
 In the spring of 1976, Dr. Winslow encouraged Mike to apply for the band director job at a brand-new junior high in Irving ISD, working with Hall of Fame member Lee South.
 After meeting Lee and hearing his band at contest, Mike was convinced he wanted to work in the Irving cluster.
 He applied for the job, completed the interview process, but was devastated when he received a rejection letter stating that the principal wanted an experienced director.
-Lee encouraged Mike to have more recommendation letters sent and invited him back to rehearse the Crockett Junior High band on the Holst
+Lee encouraged Mike to have more recommendation letters sent and invited him back to rehearse the Crockett Junior High band on the Holst Suite in E-flat in front of the principal and band directors.
+Mike rushed to the UNT library, checked out the score and recording, and crammed.
+On the day of the “audition,” after a quick introduction and warm-up, Mike dove into the music and rehearsed the students for a solid hour.
+After getting the job, Mike asked Lee why he was selected.
+“You kept the kids engaged for the full hour and gave the band lots of information.
+The experienced candidate only worked for forty-five minutes, then ran out of anything to say and started telling jokes.”
+Thus began three of the most important years of Mike’s band directing career.

 Mike is forever grateful for Lee South’s mentorship and the opportunity to work with Hall of Fame member Glen Oliver (IHS assistant) and Gary Wilkes (Crockett Junior High director).
 Mike developed lifelong friendships with Matthew McInturf, Hall of Fame member Marion West, and Brian Merrill—all beginning middle school band directors in Irving.
 Starting with forty kids and the B-flat scale, Mike’s first band went on to win a Sweepstakes at UIL.
 The following two years produced more good bands and the program continued to grow.
 However, starting beginners in the seventh grade and having only one eighth-grade concert band was not the ideal situation, and at the end of three years, Mike moved to Spring Branch ISD as an assistant director to Randy Fitch at Stratford High School.
 This was a brand new challenge, exciting times, and the opportunity to learn to teach marching band.

 In 1981, Mike was named head band director at Northbrook High School in Spring Branch ISD.
 With the help of assistant directors Ed Pagliai and Sherry Merritt, and the support of junior high directors Jill Yancey and Joyce Boelsche, the Northbrook Band earned consistent Sweepstakes awards, Best in Class awards, and placed as a TMEA Honor Band finalist.
 The band traveled to Washington, D.C., Florida, and Hawaii.
 Mike was invited to judge UIL contests and conduct All-Region bands around the state.
 During his time at Northbrook, Mike developed lifetime friendships with many outstanding Spring Branch ISD band directors.
+The most life-changing day in Mike’s Northbrook experience was when the principal told him he had just hired a new choir director.
+“Take good care of her,” he counseled.
+Not one to ignore the principal’s advice, Mike went immediately to meet the new choir director, Priscilla Fite, and so began a school romance and marriage in 1986 that has flourished over the years and produced their wonderful children—Robert and Sarah.
+Mike’s family has always been his top priority and he is thankful to have found ways to balance a successful band career with his family responsibilities.

 In 1991, Mike accepted the head band director job at Cy-Fair High School in Cy-Fair ISD.
 The growing district offered opportunities for further development of Mike’s career.
 The Cy-Fair Band, under Mike’s direction, and with assistance from Mark Veenstra and Shirley Holstein, continued its tradition of success at contests and festivals and won awards at the Blinn Marching Contest.
 One highlight with the Cy-Fair Band was playing for the Republican National Convention in 1992 in the Astrodome.
 Mike and Priscilla built a new house and planned on settling down to raise their family and stay in Cy-Fair, but that was not meant to be.